dennisvang/tufup-example/README.md

 1. for the client-side, remove `UPDATE_CACHE_DIR` and `INSTALL_DIR`
 2. for the repo-side, remove `DEV_DIR` (i.e. the `temp` dir described above)
+3. remove `.tufup_repo_config`
-3. follow the steps above for both repo-side and client-side
+4. follow the steps above to set up the repo-side and client-side

 [1]: https://github.com/dennisvang/tufup
 [2]: https://theupdateframework.io/